 For further information on the Minority Business Enterprise Program.

 The Procurement and Contracts Division prefers vendors and contractors to schedule an appointment with the procurement buying staff.
 This allows us to manage our work in a more effective manner.
-You may contact us at firstname.lastname@example.org or call us at 410-768-7241.
+You may contact us at firstname.lastname@example.org if you have any questions or concerns..

 All procurement opportunities above $25,000 are advertised in the eMaryand Marketplace website.
 All vendors must be registered with the eMaryland Marketplace in order to receive solicitation information on bid documents.
 The link for eMaryland Marketplace is below.